OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 1. Open [Office on the web](https://office.live.com/) or OneDrive.
 Using the **Create** option, make a document in **Excel**, **OneNote**, **PowerPoint**, or **Word**.
 In this new document, select **Share** in the ribbon, select **Copy Link**, and copy the URL.

-1. In the root directory of your yo office project files, open the **package.json** file.
-Within the **config** section of this file, create a `"document"` property.
-Paste the URL you copied as the value for the `"document"` property.
-For example, yours will look something like this:

-    ```json
-      "config": {
-        "document": "<YOUR URL>",
-        ...
-      }
-    ```

-    > [!TIP]
-    > If you are creating an add-in not using our Yeoman generator, you can add query parameters to your document's URL, by appending the following to the existing URL.
-    >
-    > - The dev server port, such as `&wdaddindevserverport=3000`.
-    > - The manifest file name, such as `&wdaddinmanifestfile=manifest1.xml`.
-    > - The manifest GUID, such as `&wdaddinmanifestguid=05c2e1c9-3e1d-406e-9a91-e9ac64854143`.
-    >
-    > If you are using the Yeoman generator, adding this information is not necessary as the Yeoman tooling appends this information automatically.
-    > Note that in both cases, however, you can only load manifests from localhost.

 1. In the command line starting at the root directory of your project, run the following command.
 Replace "{url}" with the URL that you copied.

     [!INCLUDE [npm start:web command syntax](../includes/start-web-sideload-instructions.md)]